-This program prepares the student to enter the field of occupational therapy with a background in basic sciences, theory, clinical reasoning, assessment and intervention, professional practice, and research.
-The curriculum covers the life span from birth to older adults, reflecting a lifetime perspective on physical, emotional, social and biological issues affecting activities of daily living.
+This program prepares the student to enter the field of occupational therapy with a background in fundamental concepts, clinical reasoning, theoretical foundations, research methods, occupational therapy processes, and professional practice.
+The curriculum covers the life span from birth to older adulthood, reflecting a lifetime perspective on physical, emotional, social and biological issues affecting activities of daily living.
 Lectures, case studies, concept mapping, laboratory experiences and clinical education provide opportunities to integrate prior knowledge with new learning and develop competent clinical reasoning.
 This program fosters professional behavior and relies on community experiences to incorporate the classroom material into clinical practice.
 Class sizes are restricted to insure optimal student/instructor ratios and to enable each student to receive comprehensive instructional and clinical experience.